Table of Content

 Creating an Editorial Calendar

 First, decide on the tool or format that best suits your team’s needs.
 You can use a traditional spreadsheet or an online tool like Trello, Notion, or Airtable.
-However, many teams benefit from the flexibility and real-time updates of online whiteboards, which allow for instant adjustments and brainstorming.
+If you're exploring different options, it might be helpful to review some Airtable alternatives, such as those featured at https://visme.co/blog/airtable-alternatives/.
+Many teams benefit from the flexibility and real-time updates of online whiteboards, which allow for instant adjustments and brainstorming.

 An editorial calendar is a living document, so be sure to review and update it regularly.
 Analyze performance metrics such as engagement rates and follower growth to identify what’s working and where adjustments are needed.
 Flexibility is key to adapting to new trends or algorithm changes.